OldemarCRC/Sea-container-Check-Digit/MANUAL_USER.md

-# User Manual for Container Check Digit Verification App
+# User Manual for Sea container Check Digit Verification App

 ## Introduction

-Welcome to the User Manual for the Container Check Digit Verification App!
+Welcome to the User Manual for the Sea container Check Digit Verification App!
 This manual provides instructions on how to use the application to verify container numbers.

 ## Using the Application